Mugen-Builders/cartesi-co-processor-tutorial/deploy.md

 forge --version
 ```

-If Foundry is not installed, refer to the installation guide and set it up before proceeding.
+If you don't have Foundry installed, please refer to the [installation guide](installation.md) and set it up before proceeding.
 :::

 ## Step 1: Register the Program